SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ## Implementation

 ### Process
-The process of developing collaboration game "Project Ebonkeep" took place in several steps as follows:
+The process of developing collaboration game "Ebonkeep" took place in several steps as follows:
 #### Project Initiation and Planning
  - #### Initial Inspiration and Concept
 When our team first discussed creating a game for the Collaboration project, we decided to take on the challenge of creating a game with outstanding AI, even though we were all new to Unreal Engine .
 After discussion, we decided to create a boss battle game with a medieval theme and using Unreal Engine 5.4 because in pur university PCs are using this version.